 - assisting with guided tours at historic sites such as Fort Lytton

 - recording migratory wading birds along our coasts

 - monitoring and collecting information on Johnstone River snapping turtles and yellow-bellied gliders.

-If you decide to volunteer with the department, you will be guided and assisted by a department officer who will give you an introduction to the organisation, explain your role, provide training and help with any questions or issues that might arise.
+If you decide to volunteer with the department, you will be guided and assisted by a departmental officer who will give you an introduction to the organisation, explain your role, provide training, and help with any questions or issues that might arise.